Laser Etching Glass

 Trusted and loved by thousands of businesses, including:

 Paving the way for technological innovation is the UV laser.
-Different to CO2 or Fiber lasers, the UV laser does not damage the material surrounding the surface of an object, making it perfect for laser marking glass.
+Different to CO2 or Fiber lasers, the UV laser does not damage the material surrounding the surface of an object, making it the most suitable wavelength for laser marking glass.
 Using significantly less heat than other wavelengths such as CO2, the UV laser shoots high-energy photons in the ultraviolet spectrum that break the chemical bonds in the material, causing the material to undergo non-thermal process damage.

 UV has a highly absorptive wavelength.
 A high absorption rate enables this wavelength to mark a huge range of materials that would otherwise not react without some form of additive.
-And because the UV spot size is 30x smaller than CO2 and 3x smaller than Fibre, the UV marking process is extremely fine and controlled, offering greater detail than you can achieve with a standard laser.
+And because the UV spot size is 30x smaller than CO2 and 3x smaller than Fibre, the UV marking process is extremely fine and controlled, offering greater detail than you can achieve with a longer wavelength fiber or CO2 laser.

 The Power of 3-Axis